UBC-MDS/reasytries/README.md

 ## R Ecosystem

-This `pyeasytries` package aims to simplify and speed up the process of searching through a fixed dictionary.
+This `reasytries` package aims to simplify and speed up the process of searching through a fixed dictionary.
 In addition to time complexity benefits, a tries data structure also allows to search for given words inside the fixed dictionary when given a prefix.
 Users who are building